 When making these Braised Duck Breasts with Apples and Onions, your kitchen will smell like a high-end restaurant.
-Succulent duck breasts meld together with delicious sweet and tart apple-onion sauce with cranberries.
+Succulent duck meat melds together with delicious sweet and tart apple-onion sauce with cranberries.
 It’s a comforting and delicious meal perfect for any celebration or just a cozy weekend dinner.
-Jump to Recipe Print Recipe

 Russian literature is peppered with descriptions of ducks cooked with apples.
 Whenever there was a scene of family happiness or festive celebration, some kind of version of a roasted duck with apples was usually described.
 From a very young age, I was an avid reader and those descriptions of cozy meals around the duck really stuck with me.